 Sending our kids in my family to private school was a big, big, big deal.
 And it was a giant family discussion.
 But it was a circular conversation, really, because ultimately we don’t have a choice.
 I mean, I pay for a private education and I’m trying to get the one that most matches the public education that I had, but that kind of progressive education no longer exists in the public system.
 It’s unfair.

-If the goal of progressivism is to protect the mind from propagation and manipulation, the public schools in America are certainly no longer progressive; but if the goal is the opposite, if “progressive” schools are crafted for “GroupThink,” for the corruption of the tabula rasa and the eventual closing of the American mind, to steal from Allan Bloom, it is hard to imagine the pubic school system in America to be more progressive.
-It is not my intention to bash Damon’s assertion, but the empirical evidence clearly refutes it.
+If the goal of progressivism is to protect young minds from propagation and manipulation, the public schools in America are certainly no longer progressive; but if the goal is the opposite, if “progressive” schools are designed for “GroupThink,” for the undermining of parental authority and traditional societal norms, it is hard to imagine the pubic school system in America to be more progressive.

 In his book Christianity and Liberalism, J. Gresham Machen called the monopolistic public school system like the one that exists in America “the most perfect instrument of tyranny,” a greater and more effective threat to free thought than the Medieval Inquisition: